Best Submersible Sump Pumps (Buying Guide + Specs)

 The Zoeller M63 is the premium version of the M53.
 It’s made with an all cast iron construction for that extra protection against the elements.
 All the great features of the M53 are packed with it and on top of that — it’s equipped with a much better float switch.

 The cast iron float switch makes the M63 an all-around beast that guards your house from intruding flood every single day of the year.
-It’s a bit pricier but what it offers is a peace of mind for decades to come.
-If you want a heavy duty machine with no blind spots, upgrading your pump to an M63 is an option you just can’t ignore.
+It’s a bit pricier but what it offers is a long-term reliability when sized and maintained correctly.
+If you want a heavy duty machine with fewer compromises, upgrading your pump to an M63 is an option worth considering.

 Best budget alternative for average flooding